CMU-CREATE-Lab/timemachine-viewer/README.md

 timemachine-viewer
 ==================

-Look at the examples directory for how to embed a time machine or use the edtior on a dataset.
+Look at the examples directory for how to embed a time machine or use the tour editor with a dataset.